nodejs/node/COLLABORATOR_GUIDE.md

 #### Useful CI Jobs

 * [`node-test-pull-request`](https://ci.nodejs.org/job/node-test-pull-request/)
-is the standard CI run we do to check Pull Requests.
-It triggers `node-test-commit`, which runs the `build-ci` and `test-ci` targets on all supported platforms.
+is the CI job to test pull requests.
+It runs the `build-ci` and `test-ci` targets on all supported platforms.

 * [`node-test-pull-request-lite-pipeline`](https://ci.nodejs.org/job/node-test-pull-request-lite-pipeline/)
-only runs the linter job, as well as the tests on LinuxONE, which is very fast.
+runs the linter job.
+It also runs the tests on a very fast host.
 This is useful for changes that only affect comments or documentation.

 * [`citgm-smoker`](https://ci.nodejs.org/job/citgm-smoker/)
 uses [`CitGM`](https://github.com/nodejs/citgm) to allow you to run